Intermediate Times Dilemma for Open Quantum System: Filtered Approximation to The Refined Weak Coupling Limit: Approximations of cumulant equation

 where $\mathrm{sinc}(x) \equiv \frac{\sin (x)}{x}$, and $R_{ji} (\Omega)=\left< {B}_j (\Omega) {B}_i \right>_{\tilde{\rho}_B}$.

 The next crucial ingredient in our approximation are two models of Dirac delta function of width $\frac{1}{\tau}$.

-These models converge to Dirac delta distribution for $t\to +\infty$, provided the rest of the integrand behaves ``well''(is bounded) or the range of integration is finite.
-Because the mentioned requirements are not satisfied in our case, we can play a mathematical trick and, at least, formally introduce a cut-off frequency $\omega_c$, such that $\max\{\abs{\omega},\abs{\omega^\prime}\} \ll \omega_c <+\infty$, the exact value of which is meaningless.
+These models converge to Dirac delta distribution for $t\to +\infty$, provided the rest of the integrand behaves ``well'' (is bounded and does not oscillate too fast) or the range of integration is finite.
+Here, we assume that the (sharp) cutoff frequency $\max\{\abs{\omega},\abs{\omega^\prime}\} \le \omega_c \ll \Lambda$, for which $J(\Lambda) \approx 0$ exists but can be very large ($\omega_c$ refers to cutoff profile as in Section \ref{sec:NoteJ}).
 At this point, we are ready to perform a series of approximations:

 where $R^{\frac 12}_{ij} (\Omega) \equiv \left(R^{\frac 12}(\Omega)\right)_{ij}$.
-In the first step $(I)$ we decomposed positive semi-definite matrix $R(\Omega)$ into it's square roots, in step $(II)$ we introduced cut-off frequency and limiting procedure, in the third step $(III)$ we used models of delta function (see equation (\ref{eqn:models})) to approximate each square bracket separately, then in $(IV)$ step we substitute one of models of delta function with the proper Dirac delta (it is not important which model is approximated).
+In the first step $(I)$ we decomposed positive semi-definite matrix $R(\Omega)$ into it's square roots, in step $(II)$ we introduced cutoff frequency and limiting procedure, in the third step $(III)$ we used models of delta function (see equation (\ref{eqn:models})) to approximate each square bracket separately, then in $(IV)$ step we substitute one of models of delta function with the proper Dirac delta (it is not important which model is approximated).
 The last approximation works the better the smoother is spectral density function and the longer is the time $t$.
 The above calculations are consistent with $\omega=\omega^\prime$ case, that can be otherwise calculated using the second delta function model $\delta^{(2)}_\tau (x)$.
 Finally we obtain: